AndreeeasN/pp5-project/README.md

     ![Product details page]()
     - Displays detailed information about the specified product
         - Product image, name, price, quantity selector, description and "Add to cart" are always visible
+          - Product brand shows up if available, links to brand website
         - Size/variant selector only displayed when product has sizes/variants available
             - On selecting a variant the product price label will update to reflect this change
     - If logged in as superuser the page will have 2 extra options: